Drone Laws in The Bahamas

 For more information on Bahamas’s drone laws, see this page devoted to legislation and regulations on the BCAA website.

-Know something we don’t about drone laws in Bahamas?
-Send us an email at firstname.lastname@example.org.
-We are not international aviation attorneys and do our best to keep this page up-to-date for drone pilots, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how governments are responding, drone regulations in Bahamas can change throughout the year, and those changes can be hard to track.
+Know something we don’t about drone laws in the Bahamas?
+Send us an email at email@example.com.
+We are not international aviation attorneys and do our best to keep this page up-to-date for drone pilots, but the reality is that given the pace of the small unmanned aerial system (sUAS) industry and how governments are responding, drone regulations in the Bahamas can change throughout the year, and those changes can be hard to track.
 If we missed something, please reach out to let us know.

 Permit Requirements for Flying a Drone in the Bahamas